beingofexistence/dx-depricated/readme.md

 In this project I am trying to build a platform to make developer experience (as dx is the shortform) better.
 By using this developers will manage huge website project more efficiently.It is a huge project so I have devided it in smaller component's like:

-1. dx-authflow[having trouble to integrate authentication in your website? you need dx-authflow this thing got -: 536 social login options, all blockchain wallets supported in the world and 3 more awesome feature I just can't explain this project's features in this short description.
+1. dx-auth[having trouble to integrate authentication in your website? you need dx-authflow this thing got -: 536 social login options, all blockchain wallets supported in the world and 3 more awesome feature I just can't explain this project's features in this short description.
 I sure wasted so many time in this project. but the final results just make this hard work paid off 😊.
 I can promise you have never seen so much features in an authentication package!!! there is many things to say so just check the github repo -> https://github.com/beingofexistence/dx-authflow.git (status:COMPLETED-@1.0.0)
 ]

 2. dx-ai[by using this package you can use any ai models strait from huggingface,openai or any ai models providers to your own website ->  https://github.com/beingofexistence/dx-ai.git (status:ALMOST_COMPLETED)]